 Where a Wage Subsidy Participant requests and has leave approved in accordance with entitlements under a relevant Modern Award or the National Employment Standards - Fair Work Act 2009 (Cth), and the leave is recorded in Documentary Evidence, it counts towards the minimum average hours per week requirement.
-However, approved leave cannot be used by a Wage Subsidy Employer to supplement a Wage Subsidy Participant's work hours for the purpose of meeting the minimum average number of hours per week.
+However, approved leave cannot be used by a Wage Subsidy Employer to regularly supplement a Wage Subsidy Participant's work hours for the purpose of meeting the minimum average number of hours per week.
+A Wage Subsidy Participant declining shifts or not turning up to rostered work is also not considered approved leave.
+If this occurs, Providers should be providing post-placement support to assist the Wage Subsidy Participant and Wage Subsidy Employer to address needs.